-The shared data database is the main data storage area for Jaguar information.
-This central variable table keeps track of virtually every data value used by the Jaguar.
+The shared data database is the main data storage area for JAGUAR/JAGXTREME information.
+This central variable table keeps track of virtually every data value used by the JAGUAR/JAGXTREME terminal.
 All operating system tasks can directly use these shared values.